 BlockFi – Best Overall

-BONUS as of June 2021!
-Get up to a $250 crypto bonus with a deposit of $100 or more in crypto!
-Learn more here.
+November 2021 Bonus: Get up to a $250 in crypto with a deposit of $100 or more into a BlockFi interest account!

-Plus, earn up to 7.5% APY (annual percentage yield) on stablecoins and 4.0% APY on bitcoin with BlockFi!
+Plus, earn up to 9.5% APY (annual percentage yield) on stablecoins, 4.5% APY on bitcoin and 5.0% APY on Ethereum with BlockFi!

 This platform has exploded in growth since their inception and currently offers retail and institutional-facing products.

-The lowest APY BlockFi offers is just 0.50% for deposits of 20 BTC or more.
+The lowest APY BlockFi offers is just 0.10% for deposits greater than 0.35 BTC.
 The more Bitcoin you deposit, the less interest you earn with BlockFi.
-Other cryptocurrencies feature flat rates from 5.0% to 8.60% APY.

 BlockFi Complete APY Chart (APY = annual percentage yield).